Klaudioz/hexo-blog/source/_posts/Container-Security-Fundamentals-Summary.md

 Today, Kubecon EU 2020 has started as an online event because of the pandemic so I’m starting a series of posts summarizing the most important topics covered.
 Hopefully, you found this helpful.

 I'm starting with the presentation called [ Help!
-My Cluster Is On The Internet: Container Security Fundamentals](https://kccnceu20.sched.com/event/ZetO/help-my-cluster-is-on-the-internet-container-security-fundamentals-samuel-davidson-google) by Samuel Davidson from Google.
+My Cluster Is On The Internet: Container Security Fundamentals](https://kccnceu20.sched.com/event/ZetO/help-my-cluster-is-on-the-internet-container-security-fundamentals-samuel-davidson-google) by [Samuel Davidson](https://www.linkedin.com/in/samuelbdavidson/) from Google.
+All the credits for him.

 There are 4 areas where we can improve our security related to Kubernetes.
 These areas are Containers, Pods, Cluster and User.